yajurvendrasinh/interview-tech-prep/mks/w1sprint1.markdown

 - NOTE: If strict mode is in effect, the global object is not eligible for the default binding, so the this is instead set to undefined.

-Rule #2: When there is a context object for a function reference, the implicit binding rule says that it's that object which should be used for the function call's this binding.
+**Rule #2**: When there is a context object for a function reference, the implicit binding rule says that it's that object which should be used for the function call's this binding.

 ```
 function foo() {